 In general, sarcoidosis is thought to be a polygenic disorder.
 The impact of HLA alleles on the pathogenesis of sarcoidosis varies significantly, depending upon disease subtype and racial group.
 In the case of Lofgren syndrome, HLA-B8/DR3 has a strong association with the disease and also with overall disease resolution.

-Despite intensive investigation, no cause or proven pathophysiologic mechanism has been unveiled.
-It has been hypothesized that hosts may have a genetic predisposition but still require exposure to a specific antigen whether it be exogenous or endogenous.
+Despite a rigorous investigation, research has not unveiled a cause or proven pathophysiologic mechanism.
+The hypothesis is that hosts may have a genetic predisposition but still require exposure to a specific antigen whether it be exogenous or endogenous.
 This trigger then activates macrophages and ultimately leads to an exaggerated cellular immune response leading to granuloma formation.
 The pathogenesis is very complex and not yet well understood.
 At the core of the process, T cells play a dominant role in this immune reaction.
 Studies have shown that granulomas and bronchioloalveolar lavage samples from patients with pulmonary sarcoidosis shown mixed infiltrate with prominent lymphocytosis.

 The diagnosis of sarcoidosis is complex with no definitive test exists.
-It requires clinic radiographic correlation, exclusion of alternative disease that can induce granuloma formation, such as tuberculosis, and histologic detection of noncaseating granulomas.
+It requires clinical-radiographic correlation, exclusion of alternative disease that can induce granuloma formation, such as tuberculosis, and histologic detection of noncaseating granulomas.
 There are several specific clinical situations where a presumptive diagnosis can be made based on clinic radiographic findings alone, and biopsy is not considered necessary.
 Bilateral hilar lymphadenopathy, migratory polyarthralgia, erythema nodosum, and fevers of Lofgren syndrome is one such example.

 Chest radiography is still necessary to make this diagnosis though may see a variety of alternative pathology other than classic bilateral hilar adenopathy, including unilateral hilar adenopathy or right paratracheal lymphadenopathy with or without pulmonary involvement.